 The objective of the preseason program is to allow new and existing players to be introduced to football, participate in fun training sessions with our specialist coaches and meet new friends.
-It is run over four Saturdays starting April 29th-May 20th.
+It is run over four Saturdays usually between April-May.

 Dates: Saturdays May through to September